Annual canvass 2021/22

 What you need to do

 If you receive correspondence from us then you must respond appropriately and as quickly as possible.
-The quickest and easiest way to respond is online at www.householdresponse.com/bhcc.
+You can respond quickly online.
 Please remember to:

 - check that all the details are correct